 Roofing including roof space

 Repair category 2

-Notes Our view of the roof covering was limited.
-The flat roof covering has a limited life expectancy and can fail without warning.
+Notes A number of loose, broken and slipped/missing slates were noted, particularly to the rear.
+A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.